f3-factory/F3com-data/databases/main.md

 Before you weave multiple objects together in your application to manipulate the underlying tables in your database, think about this: creating views to represent relationships and triggers to define object behavior in the database engine are more efficient.
 Relational database engines are designed to handle views, joined tables and triggers.
 They are not dumb data stores.
 Tables joined in a view will appear as a single table, and Fat-Free can auto-map a view just as well as a regular table.
 Replicating JOINs as relational objects in PHP is slower compared to the database engine's machine code, relational algebra and optimization logic.
 Besides, joining tables repeatedly in our application is a sure sign that the database design needs to be audited, and views considered an integral part of data retrieval.
 If a table cross-references data from another table frequently, consider normalizing your structures or creating a view instead.
 Then create a mapper object to auto-map that view.
 It's faster and requires less effort.

-Consider this SQL view created inside your database engine:-
+Consider this SQL view created inside your database engine:

 ``` sql
 CREATE VIEW combined AS